-4.1 WILLIAMS CREEK SQUAW PASS TRANSBASIN DIVERSION CURRENTLY HELD IN RIO GRANDE RESERVOIR IN THE AMOUNT OF 2,584.8 ACREFEET
+4.1 WILLIAMS CREEK SQUAW PASS TRANSBASIN DIVERSION CURRENTLY HELD IN RIO GRANDE RESERVOIR IN THE AMOUNT OF 1,698.0 ACREFEET

-This transbasin water was stored under the decree held by Navajo Development Company in Rio Grande Reservoir.
+This trans basin water was stored under the decree held by Navajo Development Company in Rio Grande Reservoir.
 This water was originally decreed by the Archuleta County District Court as part of Case No. 73 and 308, Adjudication Water District No. 29, San Juan River (April 19, 1962).
 This water is now decreed for municipal (including commercial, industrial, domestic and sewage treatment), recreation and the replacement under a decreed plan for augmentation of stream depletions caused by well pumping for these uses.
 See, In the Matter of the Application for the Water Rights of Navajo Development Co., Inc., Water Court, Water Division No. 7, Case No. W-1869-78 (February 28, 1979).
-Subdistrict #1 controls 2,584.8 acre-feet of this Squaw Pass transbasin water.
+Subdistrict #1 controls 1,690.0 acre-feet of this Squaw Pass trans basin water.
 Subdistrict #1 purchased the right to use the first 1,000 acre-feet of water from Navajo Development Co., owned by John H. Parker II in early March 2012.
 This water was carried over into 2013.
 A pool of 300 acre-feet was purchased in August, 2012, 350 acre-feet in July 2013, 481.31 acre-feet in December 2014, and 453.5 acre feet in December 2015 all from the same owner.
 See Appendix F for documentation of purchase.
 An application for a SWSP is pending/has been approved by the State Engineer for the additional uses of augmentation and recharge for this water.
-Based upon the standard loss factors used within Water Division 3 for releases from Rio Grande Reservoir, the water available to Subdistrict #1 at Del Norte to replace depletions would be 0.9 x 2,584.5 = 2.326.32 acre-feet.
-The portion of this water carried forward from the last four years may be released in April 2016 under the 2015 ARP.
+Based upon the standard loss factors used within Water Division 3 for releases from Rio Grande Reservoir, the water available to Subdistrict #1 at Del Norte to replace depletions would be $0.9 \times 1,698.0$ acre feet = 1,528.2 acre-feet.
+The portion of this water carried forward from the last five years will be released in April 2017 under the 2016 ARP.